MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 Adds a configurable tile to display any type of information, guidance, or links that you want.
 From the configuration dialog, add the information you want to share with your team.

-To learn more about markdown format, see [Markdown guidance](../collaborate/markdown-guidance.md).
+To learn more, see [ Add Markdown to a dashboard](add-markdown-to-dashboard.md).

 ----